exceedone/exment-manual/docs/additional_file_saveplace.md

 composer require league/flysystem-azure-blob-storage ~0.1.6
 ~~~

-- Open "config / filesystems.php" and check the setting value of "disks.azure".
+- Open "config/filesystems.php" and check the setting value of "disks.azure".
 If not, add the following settings:

 ~~~php